Bandera Electric Cooperative

 Solar Incentives for Bandera Electric Cooperative Customers

 Bandera Electric Cooperative doesn’t have any utility solar incentives.
 This, however, doesn’t mean that customers shouldn’t consider solar for their home.

 The federal government provides a 30 percent renewable energy tax credit.
 This allows you to pay less in federal taxes and afford renewable energy.
 In order to qualify for this tax credit, you need to own your home and owe taxes so the credit can be applied to something.

-Because Solar increases the value of homes Texas has 100 percent property deduction.
+Because solar increases the value of homes, Texas has a 100 percent property deduction for solar.
 This covers the extra costs that you would have paid in taxes for the added value that panels have given your home.

 Bandera Electric Cooperative Solar Program